 Lebanon is facing an unprecedented economic crisis.
 According to the World Bank, this crisis is one of the most serious on a global scale since the 19th century.
-In addition to the political blockade, the explosion that devastated the port of Beirut in August 2020, and the Covid-19 crisis have aggravated the economic contraction and the humanitarian situation in the country.
-Over the past two years, gross domestic product has plummeted, the Lebanese pound has devalued by 90% against the dollar, and inflation has exceeded 200%.
-The economic crisis has crystallized, among others, in electricity cuts of up to 22 hours in the same day, in the shortage of gas stations, hospitals and pharmacies, and in a drastic reduction in public services.
+In addition to the political blockade, the explosion that devastated the Port of Beirut in August 2020, and the COVID-19 crisis have aggravated the economic contraction and the humanitarian situation in the country.
+Over the past two years, the gross domestic product has plummeted, the Lebanese pound has devalued by 90% against the dollar, and inflation has exceeded 200%.
+The economic crisis has crystallized, among others, in electricity cuts of up to 22 hours in the same day, in the shortages at gas stations, hospitals, and pharmacies, and in a drastic reduction of public services.

-Unemployment and extreme poverty have skyrocketed, making it more difficult for the local, migrant and refugee population (Lebanon hosts more than 1.5 million refugees from the conflict in Syria) to meet their basic needs.
-Malnutrition rates are on the rise: the World Food Program estimates that 22% of Lebanese, 50% of Syrian refugees and 33% of refugees of other nationalities in the country are food insecure.
+Unemployment and extreme poverty have skyrocketed, making it more difficult for the local, migrant, and refugee population (Lebanon hosts more than 1.5 million refugees from the conflict in Syria) to meet their basic needs.
+Malnutrition rates are on the rise: the World Food Programme estimates that 22% of Lebanese, 50% of Syrian refugees, and 33% of refugees of other nationalities in the country suffer from food insecurity.

-Thanks to those who have made it possible to carry out this project.
+We would like to thank all those who have made it possible to carry out this project.
 In particular, thanks to Eugenio Michelena and Manuel Reina.
 We hope you enjoy these pictures taken by Leila in North Akkar.
 If you want to support the work we do, click the button below.
 Any contribution is welcome.
-More news soon!
+More news coming soon!